 So, I defined the task at hand: travel to every 'UN country', research until I found genuine points of interest in each place, and then find the most economical way to get there.

 I travelled, sometimes on group tours and sometimes alone.
 I always knew that at some point I would have to tackle the hard to get to or dangerous places; countries that my Government advised 'Do Not Travel'.

-I have now arrived at that point and 2018 promises to be my 'year of living dangerously'.
+I have now arrived at that point and 2018 (and beyond) promises to be my years of living dangerously.

 My next travel itinerary covers the Horn of Africa and the Middle East.
 Somaliland (the northern part of Somalia), Djibouti and Eritrea in Africa.
-Pakistan, Iran, Iraqi Kurdistan (the northern part of Iraq), Lebanon and Socotra Island (a Yemeni island on the Arabian Peninsula) in the Middle East.
+Pakistan, Iran, Iraqi Kurdistan (the northern part of Iraq), and Lebanon and Syria, in the Middle East.